36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 23. Walk the Ala Wai Canal

-One of my favorite things to do early in the mornings in Honolulu was to walk along the Ala Wai Canal.
+After enjoying the vibrant Honolulu nightlife one of my favorite things to do early in the mornings in Honolulu was to walk along the Ala Wai Canal.

 The artificial waterway serves as the unofficial northern border of the Waikiki district and was created in 1928 to drain the rice paddies and swamps for Hawaiiʻs most famous neighborhood (Waikiki).